hailuand/corgimq/README.md

 #### Locking
 A `Message` currently being read by a `MessageHandler` has its row locked until the function completes.
 If multiple `MessageHandler`s are operating on the same queue, locked rows are skipped to prevent the same message being received by different handlers.
 This is achieved using the RDBMS's `SELECT FOR UPDATE` command.
+Thus, it's important to consider the isolation level configured by the `Connection` provided - `READ COMMITTED` or stronger.

 #### Transactional message handling
 The transaction's `Connection` can be accessed through the `MessageHandlerBatch` argument passed to the